Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 ## Option 1 : Select from center

-You can select an area from it's center.
-Press the Alt key, then press the mouse left button on the center, then while pressing the mouse left button move the mouse to create a square around wanted area.
+You can select an area from it's center.  <br>
+Press the Alt key, then press the mouse left button on the center, then while pressing the mouse left button move the mouse to create a square around wanted area.  <br>
 When the square creates the wanted size, you can release the mouse button (it must remain within the map).

 ![FromCenter](https://github.com/jetelain/ArmaRealMap/assets/33651126/e43e4173-00fc-464b-90f1-ea571549aabd)

 ## Option 2 : Select from a corner

-You can select an area from a corner.
-Press the Ctrl key, then press the mouse left button on on of the corcer, then while pressing the mouse left button move the mouse to the opposite corner to create a square around wanted area.
+You can select an area from a corner.  <br>
+Press the Ctrl key, then press the mouse left button on on of the corner, then while pressing the mouse left button move the mouse to the opposite corner to create a square around wanted area.  <br>
 When the square creates the wanted size, you can release the mouse button (it must remain within the map).

 ![FromCorner](https://github.com/jetelain/ArmaRealMap/assets/33651126/1957ba2b-5485-4fb1-b6f5-7cd566cf183b)